ipdxco/github-as-code/README.md

 - 2-way sync between GitHub Management and the actual GitHub configuration (including bootstrapping)
 - PR-based configuration change review process which guarantees the reviewed plan is the one being applied
 - control over what resources and what properties are managed by GitHub Management
-- auto-updates from the template repository
+- auto-upgrades from the template repository

 ## How does it work?